taavippp/tdman/README.md

 ## What is this?

 A command line application for managing to-do lists.
-I previously made an application called _hwman_, which was written in Python.
-This application is written in C++, for an university course.
+I previously made a similar application called [hwman](https://github.com/taavippp/hwman), which was written in Python.
+This application is written in C++, for Tallinn University's C++ OOP course.

 ## Commands

 ### To-do list management

+-   mark
 -   add
 -   delete
 -   postpone